 Giving Ashby a Leg Up

-Eleven-year old Ashby has grown up around horses in Virginia’s Shenandoah Valley.
-She knows a lot about riding—and falling off.
+Thirteen-year old Ashby has grown up around horses in Virginia’s Shenandoah Valley.
+She knows a lot about riding — and falling off.
 “It’s something that happens to everyone who rides,” she says.
 “I have probably fallen off my pony, Scout, 20 times.”

-She fell off a friend’s horse last November after a jump.
+She fell off a friend’s horse while jumping in November 2019.
 “It felt like a normal fall,” she recalls, “I tried to get up, but my but my leg was bent and I couldn’t move it.”
 She went to an emergency room doctor in Winchester, Va. where the doctor called Children’s National Hospital for help.
 Ashby had a serious spiral fracture in her femur that could have injured her femoral artery (a large artery in the thigh that delivers oxygenated blood to the leg muscles).